DmitriySh/microservices/README.md

 1.2) Prometheus will monitor all microservices, so we need a container with Prometheus that could communicate over the network with all other services and config it in `docker-compose` file

- - Set environment variables for `docker-compose`
+ - set environment variables for `docker-compose`
 ```bash
 ~$ export USERNAME=<dockerhub_login>
 ~$ cp .env.example .env